davidpissarra/AGI-project/project/README.md

 ## Conclude Experiments

-After all experiments with the infrastructure, we preceed destroying the allocated resources as follows:
+After all experiments with the infrastructure, we precede destroying the allocated resources as follows:

 ```
 terraform destroy